No man is an island entire of itself; every man

 Opposing injustice:

-- Shostakovich, String Quartet No. 8 in C minor, Op.
-110 (1960), was dedicated “To the Victims of Fascism and War.”
+- Dmitri Shostakovich, String Quartet No. 8 in C minor, Op.
+110 (1960) (approx. 19-23’): on his score, Shostakovich wrote that the quartet was “In Remembrance of the Victims of Fascism and War”.

 - Boris Lyatoshynsky, Symphony No. 3 in B Minor, Op.
-50, “Peace Shall Defeat War” (1951): “The four movement 3rd Symphony had a difficult gestation being banned by the Soviet authorities and only gaining performances after revisions to the apparently anti-Soviet finale.”
+50, “Peace Shall Defeat War” (1951) (approx. 41-47’): “The four movement 3rd Symphony had a difficult gestation being banned by the Soviet authorities and only gaining performances after revisions to the apparently anti-Soviet finale.”
 “It’s an epic work, with emotions raging from despair to hope and reconciliation.
 Ukraine suffered doubly in WWII and the post-war era, first from Nazi occupation and then from Soviet suspicion of war-time Nazi collaboration.
 Lyatoshynsky’s greatest symphony puts all of this in perspective.”

 Dissenting, the highest form of patriotism:

-- Janáček, Capriccio "Defiance" for piano left hand & chamber ensemble, JW7/12 (1926)
+- Leoš Janáček, Capriccio "Defiance" for piano left hand & chamber ensemble, JW7/12 (1926) (approx. 19’)